mysticmode/sorcia/README.md

 # sorcia
-A simple and self-hosted Git service
+A simple, modular and self-hosted services for your Git projects.
+Under development.